openpd-dev/pdff-distribute/README.md

-# PDFF distribute: A distributed framework for calculation of PDFF
+# PDFF distribute: A distributed framework for the calculation of PDFF

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Introduction

 This repository stores the openmm input script for the calculation of PDFF.
-Meanwhile, this package provide a distributed calculation framework to utilized power of multi-gpu on multi serves efficiently.
+Meanwhile, this package provides a distributed calculation framework to utilize the power of multi-gpu on multi serves efficiently.

 ## Demo